typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/docs/file-output-options.md

 ### Output folder structure

-By default the file structure is generated as per module path sturcutre and then symbols.
+By default the file structure is generated as per module path structure and then reflections.

 #### Example